‘WrestleMania 33’ Matches, Latest Odds: Undertaker, Goldberg Pull Off Upsets?

 Last but far from least, who is going to pull off the victory at the Andre the Giant Memorial Battle Royal?

-Cagesideseats indicates that Sami Zayn and Braun Strowman top the list of favorites of this estimated 32 man rumble scheduled to take place at Wrestlemania 33.
+Cagesideseats indicates that Sami Zayn and Braun Strowman top the list of favorites of this estimated 32-man rumble scheduled to take place at Wrestlemania 33.
 Strowman is the overall favorite to take home the fourth annual Andre the Giant Memorial Battle Royal this evening at 4/9, while Zayn is currently at 10/3.

 Now just because these two are both at the tops of the odds favorites board, don’t think that one of the high priced underdogs can’t pull off the win.
-After all we are talking about over 30 entrants in the squared circle.
+After all, we are talking about over 30 entrants in the squared circle.
 What better way to have the unexpected happen?

 Mojo Rawley, Big Show and Finn Balor are also part of the list of favorites in the big WrestleMania 33 event tonight.
 While the favorites always seem to make it to the end of this event, which underdogs could steal the show?
 The folks at Paddy Power seem to lean towards The Crow, while others just love to wager on a few of the longest shots on the board with the hopes that they may be the last man standing, and the payout is incredible!